 Quick Summary

-Two main areas: MNPI risk — some alt data may contain signals that cross into insider information territory, and the SEC actively scrutinizes how investment managers manage this, and privacy law, which applies to consumer-level behavioral data under GDPR and CCPA.
+A: Two main areas.
+First, MNPI risk: some alt data may carry signals that cross into insider information territory, and the SEC actively scrutinizes how investment managers manage this.
+Second, privacy law, which applies to consumer-level behavioral data under GDPR and CCPA.
 Both require documented compliance frameworks before a new data source enters the investment process.
 This is not a one-time legal review; it is an ongoing operational requirement.

 Is Your Team Ready for Alternative Data?

 The case for alternative data is compelling.
 The commitment to build a functioning program is not trivial.
-Before committing budget and engineering resources, it helps to work through a few foundational questions.
+Before you commit budget and engineering resources, it helps to work through a few foundational questions.

 What signal are you actually looking for?

-Alternative data programs that succeed typically start with a specific investment question — not a general intention to use more data.
+The programs that succeed start with a specific investment question, not a general intention to use more data.
 What market dynamic, company behavior, or consumer pattern are you trying to observe?
-The clearer the signal requirement, the easier it is to identify which data categories are worth evaluating and which are noise.
+The clearer the signal requirement, the easier it is to tell which data categories are worth evaluating and which are noise.

 Do you have the infrastructure to ingest it?

-Alternative data arrives in formats that are often very different from traditional financial data feeds: JSON files, raw HTML, irregular CSVs, and imagery files.
-If your data environment is built for structured financial data, adding unstructured alternative sources involves real integration work that should be scoped before a purchase commitment.
+Alternative data arrives in formats that look nothing like traditional financial data feeds: JSON files, raw HTML, irregular CSVs, and imagery files.
+If your data environment is built for structured financial data, adding unstructured alternative sources means real integration work that should be scoped before a purchase commitment.

 Have you completed a compliance review for new sources?

-New data sources require legal review before they enter the investment process.
-This matters most for consumer behavioral data — where MNPI and privacy law overlap — and for providers with incomplete or opaque provenance documentation.
+New data sources need legal review before they enter the investment process.
+This matters most for consumer behavioral data, where MNPI and privacy law overlap, and for providers with incomplete or opaque provenance documentation.
 The review should happen before integration, not after.

 Are you buying a dataset or building a continuous pipeline?

 These are two different operational commitments with very different resourcing implications.
 A one-time dataset purchase is a finite project.
-A continuously updated alternative data pipeline is an ongoing operational capability that requires maintenance, monitoring, and sustained engineering or vendor management.
-Being clear about what you need significantly shapes the sourcing decision.
+A continuously updated alternative data pipeline is an ongoing capability that needs maintenance, monitoring, and sustained engineering or vendor management.
+Being clear about which one you need shapes the sourcing decision more than anything else.

 For a deeper look at how to build and automate financial data workflows end-to-end, see our financial data automation guide.